At least 10 people were killed Friday after a gunman opened fire at Santa Fe High School in Santa Fe, Texas.

 Given his background, how did Devin Kelley get a gun?

-Kelley previously served in the U.S. Air Force, but was discharged in 2014, an Air Force spokesperson confirmed to Fox News on Monday.
+Devin Kelley previously served in the U.S. Air Force, but was discharged in 2014, an Air Force spokesperson confirmed to Fox News.

 He was court-martialed in 2012 for assaulting his wife and child.
 He was then sentenced to 12 months in custody before being given a bad conduct discharge.

 A 1968 Gun Control Act made it unlawful for a licensed firearms dealer to sell a weapon to any person who is given a dishonorable discharge.
-But because Kelley was discharged on bad conduct, the law was not triggered, Adam Winkler, a professor of law and a specialist in American constitutional law at the University of California at Los Angeles, told Fox News on Monday.
+But because Kelley was discharged on bad conduct, the law was not triggered, Adam Winkler, a professor of law and a specialist in American constitutional law at the University of California at Los Angeles, told Fox News.

 Kelley purchased two firearms from two separate Academy Sports + Outdoors stores in San Antonio in 2016 and 2017, respectively, the sporting goods store confirmed to Fox News in a statement on Monday.
 One of the purchases was allegedly a Ruger model AR-556 rifle.